Rodent Rangers

 Q. What is imprinting?

 Answer: Relocating an outside cat requires some commitment.
 Imprinting helps ensure your Rodent Ranger will stay on your property doing his job.
-The imprinting process consists of confining them for 3-4 weeks in a barn, shed, garage, cage, etc. where you will be feeding them.
+The imprinting process consists of confining them for six to eight weeks in a barn, shed, garage, cage, etc. where you will be feeding them.
 This allows them to not only get acclimated to their new location, but to learn they will always be provided with food, water, and shelter once they are released as well.

 Q. What if I already have barn cats breeding out of control?